lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 This paper describes ***SportSettSum***, a rule-based data-to-text Natural Language Generation (NLG) for generating English and French *statistic-focused summaries of basketball games* using information found in the [SportSett:Basketball](https://gem-benchmark.com/data_cards/sportsett_basketball) dataset (Thomson *et al*.,2020).
 This dataset combines scores and performance measures about the teams and the players of thousands of NBA games with human-authored summaries about these games.
 This dataset is a *clean-up* and redesign of the Rotowire (Wiseman et al. 2017) dataset which had been used to develop Seq2Seq models for generating paragraph-sized texts.

-*SportSett:Basketball* has been used in experiments about the evaluation of factual accuracy in automatically generated texts (Thomson *et al.*, 2023) and in an [Accuracy Evaluation shared task](https://aclanthology.org/2021.inlg-1.23.pdf), but we could not find any documented use of this dataset by an NLG (neural or not) system to produce complete summaries.
-This seems surprising given the recent surge of interest in NLG based on GPT-*n* systems, probably because most of these struggle not to *hallucinate* when given verifiable data.
-This means that NLG evaluation based on BLEU or other automatic metrics cannot be relied upon anymore and is thus much more time consuming and probably more complicated than developing the systems themselves.
+*SportSett:Basketball* has been mainly used in experiments about the evaluation of factual accuracy in automatically generated texts (Thomson, Reiter *et al.*, 2023) and in an [Accuracy Evaluation shared task](https://aclanthology.org/2021.inlg-1.23.pdf).
+(Thomson, Rebuffel *et al.*, 2023) were the first ones to show complete summaries produced with a neural generator.
+They present how *specialized views* can limit a number of factual errors such as bad player names or in scores.
+The fact that this is one of the very few to use this well-organized dataset is surprising given the recent surge of interest in NLG based on GPT-*n* systems, probably because most of these struggle not to *hallucinate* when given verifiable data.
+The elaborate evaluation protocol described Thomson is further illustration that NLG evaluation based on BLEU or other automatic metrics cannot be relied upon anymore.
+Error evaluation is much more time consuming and we conjecture that it was finally as complex as developing the text generators themselves.

+The main assumption in those works is that it will be too complicated or time consuming to develop rules for generating plans or sentence patterns for such data-to-text applications.
+As accuracy in generated texts is of paramount importance (Thomson, Reiter, Sundararajan 2023), we can wonder if it would not be not easier or faster to write rules using an appropriate notation, compared with the time it takes to develop and install reliable guardrails so that the neural generators do not realize incorrect facts, dubbed *hallucination control* by (Rebuffel et al. 2022), or ensure that they follow a recommended text plan.
+Moreover, we have observed that our symbolic systems on stock computers run usually much faster that their neural counterparts with GPUs and this is the case even when we ignore the training time.

 Our goal here is not to develop an industrial system or to *beat* any GPT look-alike, but to display a use case  of the [pyrealb bilingual text realizer](https://github.com/lapalme/pyrealb) for creating French and English documents from statistical data.
 The system is developed in Python and its source code is available in this GitHub directory.
-The human-authored summaries in *SportSett:Basketball* were used as an English corpus for developing appropriate phrasings.
+The human-authored summaries in *SportSett:Basketball* were used as an English corpus for developing appropriate phrasing.

-*Warning*: we are not a basketball expert, not even a fan.
-At the start of this project, we had to develop a [personal lexicon of the main terms](SportSett-GEM.md) such as field *goals*, *turnovers*, *rebounds*, *steals*, *blocks*, etc. by searching the internet.
+*Warning* we are not a basketball expert, not even a fan.
+At the start of this project, we had to develop a [personal lexicon of the main terms](SportSett-GEM.md) such as field *goals*, *turnovers*, *rebounds*, *steals* or *blocks* by searching on the internet.
 We had never read a basketball game summary before.
 So seasoned basketball fans will surely find quite naive our analysis of the games and players.
 This warning applies even more to French for which we do not even have any reference summary.
-We read some texts on the French [Basket USA](https://www.basketusa.com/news/) web site to find some inspiration, although the site is more about new about the teams than game summaries.
+We read some texts on the French [Basket USA web site](https://www.basketusa.com/news/)  to find some inspiration, although this site is more about news about the teams than game summaries.

-But this is not the main point of this exercise whose takeaway lesson is the process of going from data to the text by roughly following the steps of the *now classical* architecture proposed by Reiter (2007):
+The takeaway lesson of this exercise is the process of going from data to the text by roughly following the steps of the *now-classical* architecture proposed by Reiter (2007):

 - **Signal analysis**: analyzing input data looking for patterns
 - **Data interpretation**:  identifying domain-specific messages from patterns and causal relations between messages